Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data: Application to PM 2.5 mapping in Northern California

 \subsection{Results}

-The performance of each method is assessed using the root-mean square error (RMSE) metric, percentage of variance explained by the model (R$^2$) and coverage of the 95\% prediction interval for stations that were kept out-of-sample.
+The performance of each method is assessed using the root-mean square error (RMSE) metric, continuous ranked probability score (CRPS) to evaluate the accuracy of predictive forecasts \citep{gneiting2007strictly} and the coverage of the 95\% prediction interval for stations that were kept out-of-sample.

-The baseline collocated linear model produced an RMSE of 25.8, $R^2 = 0.184$ and coverage 0.941.
+The collocated linear model produced an RMSE of 25.8, CRPS 6.89 and coverage 0.941.
 To fit this model, 407 observations were removed due to unpaired PM$_{2.5}$-AOD observations.

 Out-of-sample predictive performance of the competing models is reported in Table~\ref{tab:results}.
-Overall, the smaller buffer radius generally improved predictive accuracy, with the varying coefficient model benefitting less from this adjustment.
-In particular, the full model performs noticeably worse when the radius is set to $r = 20$, suggesting that the added complexity at this radius may induce overfitting and reduce generalizability.
-However, we observed that the error is largely driven by overinflated predictions at a single location; when that location is removed, the model performance improves to RMSE = 19.3, R$^2$ = 0.455, and coverage = 0.942.

-By contrast, when the radius was restricted to $r = 10$, the full model achieved the best balance across evaluation metrics, outperforming the alternative specifications.
-These findings highlight the sensitivity of model performance to the choice of buffer radius and emphasize the importance of carefully selecting this parameter in practice.
+Overall, the larger radius around each site (r = 20 km) had better predictive accuracy (lower RMSE and CRPS), except for the full model, which performed better with r = 10 km.
+When $r = 20$ the varying coefficient model achieved the best balance across evaluation metrics, outperforming the alternative model specifications.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}}